Full Circle Food Pantry Garden

 Latest News

 Fresh herbs are provided to NHN all throughout the growing season, starting with mint, parsley and thyme in the early spring.
 Basil grown among the tomatoes provides big bags of it for pesto and salads in the summer.
 Lemon balm for tea, and oregano for pizza round out the herb selection.
-These were all in our last harvest on October 15, 2025.
+This photo was taken April 12, 2024.

 What We Grow